 What Causes a Ventral Hernia?

 - An incision in your abdominal wall will always be an area of potential weakness.
-Hernias can develop at these sites due to heavy straining, aging, injury or following an infection at that site following surgery.
+Hernias can develop at these sites due to heavy straining, aging, obesity, injury or following an infection at that site following surgery.
 They can occur immediately following surgery or may not become apparent for years later following the procedure.

 - Anyone can get a hernia at any age.
 They are more common as we get older.
 Certain activities may increase the likelihood of a hernia including persistent coughing, difficulty with bowel movements or urination, or frequent need for straining.